Worksheet: Nuclear Binding Energy and Nuclear Reactions

 If a proton-proton chain reaction produces two neutrinos, how many neutrinos per second should there be per square meter at the surface of Earth from this process?

-The mass of subatomic particles contribute to the binding energy of nuclei.
-In determining the difference in binding energy between different nuclei, use a value of 1.0073 for the rest mass of a proton, 1.0087 u for the rest mass of a neutron, and 0.00055 for the rest mass of an electron.
+The binding energy of an atomic nucleus can be calculated from its mass deficit.
+In determining the difference in binding energy between different nuclei, use a value of 1.0073 u for the rest mass of a proton, 1.0087 u for the rest mass of a neutron, and 0.00055 u for the rest mass of an electron.

 Using a value of 235.0493 u for the atomic mass of , find its binding energy per nucleon.